Notice of Availability of Institutional and Financial Aid Information:

 Crime Prevention Programs at Watts

 Watts College of Nursing asks Duke University Police to come on campus and present different crime prevention presentations and/or trainings.
-More information can be found here.
+More information can be found on their website.

 Drug and Alcohol Abuse Prevention Program

 As a community of scholars and learners, Watts College of Nursing expects those within its community to be responsible with the use of alcohol.
 This policy shall guide the role of alcohol everywhere on the Watts campus and at all events sponsored by Watts organizations, schools, or administrative units.
 Students, staff, and faculty members are encouraged to learn about the social, physiological, and psychological consequences of drinking and alcohol abuse.
 Excessive and high-risk drinking can lead to negative consequences for the Watts community, including assault, illness, injury, litter, noise, property damage, and driving under the influence.
 All members of the Watts community share responsibility for creating an environment that limits dangerous drinking behaviors and, therefore, reduces the likelihood of these negative outcomes.

 To read the Drugs and Alcohol Policy in full, please visit the section at this link:

 Students: The policy can be found in the student handbook.

 Faculty and Staff: The workplace policy can be found here.

 Emergency preparedness and emergency response is critical to the reliability of our systems on campus and is equally important in helping to manage emergencies that impact Watts College of Nursing facilities.

 In accordance with the Higher Education Opportunity Act of 2008, Watts College of Nursing developed a policy for notifying the designated emergency contact in WattsHub for a student who is determined to be missing.